Want to jump straight to the best options broker? Most people prefer Interactive Brokers for their options trades.

 How to Buy Put Options

 Traders buy a put option to increase profit from a stock’s decline.
 One option is referred to as a contract, and it represents 100 shares of the underlying stock.
-Read on to learn how to buy put options.
+Read on to learn about put options and how to buy them.

 Put options can be bought through brokerages like TradeStation, TD Ameritrade, Robinhood and more.
 Since options are financial instruments similar to bonds or stocks, they can be traded in the same manner.
 However, the process of buying put options is quite different, since they are a contract on underlying securities, rather than buying the securities outright.